 On January 20, 2010, the parties to the 2006 Swap Agreement executed a Revised Agreement in connection with the February 2005 Bonds Novated Confirmation, which was executed at the option of the County to revise Confirmation dated February 28, 2008 between the parties under the 2006 GO Bonds Swap Agreement concerning the February 2005 Bonds.
 The February 2005 Bonds Initial Termination Confirmation reflected a negative fair value at the time of revision.
 A payment of \$8,680,000 would have been owed to the Swap Counterparty had the Swap Agreement been terminated rather than amended on the revised trade date.
-The parties have mutually agreed to satisfy this payment obligation by making a payment to the Swap Counterparty in the amount of \$3,690,000 and increasing the fixed rate payable under the Swap Agreement to compensate for the remaining portion of the payment (the Fixed Rate Adjustment).
-This payment was made from a portion of the proceeds of the \$30,400,000 Mississippi Development Bank Special Obligation Refunding Bonds, Series 2010A (Harrison County, Mississippi Coliseum and Convention Center Refunding Project) dated January 20, 2010 (the Series 2010A Bonds), which carry coupon rates ranging from 5.0% to 5.25% to final maturity on January 1, 2034.
+The parties have mutually agreed to satisfy this payment obligation by making a payment to the Swap Counterparty in the amount of \$3,690,000 and increasing the fixed rate payable under the Swap Agreement to compensate for the remaining portion of the proceeds of the \$30,400,000 Mississippi Development Bank Special Obligation Refunding Bonds, Series 2010A (Harrison County, Mississippi Coliseum and Convention Center Refunding Project) dated January 20, 2010 (the Series 2010A Bonds), which carry coupon rates ranging from 5.0% to 5.25% to final maturity on January 1, 2034.